 5. Ask Your Vet for Advice

-Of course, if you are ever unsure of which products to use, brushes to buy or food to feed your pup, you can always ask your vet for recommendations or advice.
+Of course, if you are ever unsure of which products to use, brushes to buy, or food to feed your pup, you can always ask your vet for recommendations or advice.
 Sometimes they are aware of certain products that may work better or that you wouldn’t have heard of otherwise.
 And if your dog is persistently suffering from itchy skin and patchy fur, it may be best to consult your vet to find a product or care routine that serves them best.

 Make Your Dog’s Coat Shine

-Make your canine the best in the show by caring for their coat and bringing out its natural glow.
+Make your canine the best in the show by caring for its coat and bringing out its natural glow.
 They’ll thank you for your attentiveness to their well-being, and you’ll feel more accomplished in your pet-rearing skills — everyone wins.